The Legend of Good Women: Legends

 The poet recounts ten stories of virtuous women in nine sections: Cleopatra, Thisbe, Medea, Phyllis, Hypsipyle, Ariadne, Lucretia, Philomene, Hypermnestra, Dido.
 The work is similar in structure to the later Monk's Tale and like that tale, and many of his other works, seems to be unfinished.
 Chaucer's sources for the legends include: Virgil's Aeneid, Vincent of Beauvais, Guido delle Colonne's Historia destructionis Troiae, Gaius Julius Hyginus' Fabulae and Ovid's Metamorphoses and Heroides.

 The Legend of Cleopatra: Mark Anthony leaves his wife (the sister of Octavian) in search for another wife.
 He finds Cleopatra and falls in love with her.
 They get married and have a great feast but shortly after the feast Mark Anthony learns that Octavian is still angry and is sailing to meet him.
 Cleopatra and Mark Anthony sail out and meet Octavian.
 Mark Anthony is defeated in battle so to save his reputation he stabs himself.
 Cleopatra hears of the death of Mark Anthony and mourns his death extensively.
 She had sworn that whatever happened to him, would happen to her.
-So she filled a pit next to Mark Anthony’s shrine with poisonous snake and laid herself into a final rest next to him.
+So she filled a pit next to Mark Anthony's shrine with venomous snake and laid herself into a final rest next to him.

 The Legend of Thisbe: Thisbe and Pyramus love each other dearly.
 However, they are not able to be together.
 They talked through the crack in the wall that separated their dwellings.
 They planned to meet at a tree later that evening.
 Thisbe arrives and sits under the tree waiting for Pyramus to show up.
 Suddenly a lion appears.
-The lion’s mouth is covered in blood so Thisbe decides to flee.
+The lion's mouth is covered in blood so Thisbe decides to flee.
 While fleeing, she drops the veil that she was wearing.
 Pyramus finally arrives at the tree and finds the veil.
 He assumes the worst and decides to stab himself with his sword.
 Thisbe soon returns to find her lover dead.
 She takes the same sword and kills herself.